-The Control Theory of Action
+A Control Theory of Action

-In this paper, I develop a novel theory of action.
+This essay proposes a theory of action.
 The central claim of the theory is that action is movement that is controlled by the mover, where movement is understood capaciously and control is characterized by a trio of conditions consisting of an aim condition, a modal condition, and an explanatory condition.
-Importantly, I show how being controlled is a determinable property of movements, and I isolate its determination dimensions.
-Paired with the claim that action is movement that is controlled by the mover, this account of control as a determinable illuminates a second key idea motivating the theory, namely that there is a variety of forms of action.
+Importantly, being controlled is shown to be a determinable property of movements, and its determination dimensions are isolated.
+Paired with the claim that action is movement that is controlled by the mover, this account of control as a determinable illuminates a key idea motivating the proposed theory of action, namely that there is a variety of forms of action.

 Anscombe's Knowledge Thesis and the Argument from Distinct Thresholds